The CARES Act & More: Info for Nonprofits and Small Businesses

 - ICA’s Business Resilience Program “Keep The Doors Open”

 - United Way COVID-19 Community Fund

 - LISC Small Business Relief Grant Round 6 Registration

 - NELP COVID-19 Small Business Legal Clinic – Pro bono legal consultations to help entrepreneurs in New York City determine the best path forward for their small businesses in these particularly challenging times

 - Robin Hood’s COVID-19 Relief Fund

 - NYC Small Business Continuity Fund Interest Form

 - The Soze Foundation Artist + Activist Relief Fund Waiting List

-We will continue to send out information, including on financial assistance, as more details become available.
+We will continue to post relevant information, including on financial assistance, as more details become available.